zaeemhasan/quant-portfolio-study/README.md

 # quant-portfolio-study
+Module 3 done.
+A few things to note before you run it:
+This one always re-pulls — no CSV dependency on Modules 1 or 2.
+Every run gives you fresh signals as of today.
+That's intentional — signals go stale, prices don't.
+What to look for in the output:

+The heatmap is your dashboard — one glance tells you which tickers have consensus signals vs mixed readings Charts only render for tickers with a non-zero composite score — if a ticker is neutral across all five signals it gets skipped, keeping the output clean
+The composite score is deliberately simple — it's a starting point, not a trading system

-Honest limitation to log:
-The composite score weights all five signals equally, which is naive.
+Honest limitation to log: The composite score weights all five signals equally, which is naive.
 RSI and MA crossovers on an 8-month-old portfolio aren't the same quality signal as on a 5-year dataset.

 Data & methodology issues